How to save money cycling

 Get a bike tax-free with Cycle to Work

-If you have a job (even a part-time job!), you may be able to buy a bicycle on the government bike scheme, known as Cycle to Work.
+If you have a job (even a part-time job!), you may be able to buy a bicycle on the government's bike voucher scheme, known as Cycle to Work.
 This means you can pay less for a brand new bike – in fact, according to the scheme itself, you can save 25% – 39% on the cost of a bike and accessories.

 What's more, the payment comes out of your salary each month, meaning you won't even feel as though you're paying for it.